Habit Reversals

 Skin Picking

 Skin picking disorder, medically referred to as excoriation disorder, is characterised by repetitive and compulsive picking of one's own skin.
-This behavior goes beyond occasional picking, leading to significant tissue damage.
+This behaviour goes beyond occasional picking, leading to significant tissue damage.
 Individuals affected by this disorder experience distress and may encounter difficulties in various aspects of life, including work, social interactions, and daily activities.

 When skin picking results in tissue damage and interferes with daily life, it's important to seek professional help and support.
 This disorder is treatable, and seeking assistance can lead to effective strategies for managing and overcoming it.